-Admissions to the program is competitive.
+Admission to the Master's in Clinical Mental Health Counseling Program is very competitive.
 We carefully review all applicants to the program and admissions decisions are made based on the strength of the entire application, including the interview.
-As such, you should carefully prepare your application and you should take the following points into consideration:
+We consider the entire package!
+As such, you should carefully prepare your application and take the following points into consideration:

-The Graduate Record Examination: The GRE General Examination scores are required for admission.
-You are not required to submit the GRE Psychology Subject Test Scores.
+The Graduate Record Examination: The GRE General Examination scores are not required for admission, but are highly recommended.
+It is not necessary to submit the GRE Psychology Subject Test Scores.
 We do not use "cut scores," and GRE scores are only one of the indicators of potential success that we consider when reviewing an application.
 Finally, it is strongly suggested that you prepare for this exam before you take it.

 The Statement of Objectives: Mental health counseling is a rewarding, but often difficult profession.
 You should first consider why you are interested in the field and what strengths you may bring to the field.
-We are interested in how you view your potential to be a professional counselor.
-Additionally, we are also interested in your writing ability.
+Be sure to research the field of professional counseling and how it differs from other similar fields (e.g. psychology and social work).
+We are interested in how you view your potential to be a professional counselor, as well as your career aspirations.
+Additionally, we are interested in your writing ability.
 Be sure to proofread your statement carefully, as spelling mistakes or grammatical errors will detract from the overall presentation of your application.

 Practical Experience: Having practical experience with a client population can be very helpful preparation for this program.
-You should discuss this experience if you have had it and describe what you perceive your strengths and weaknesses to be in this setting.
-You could also discuss what counseling skills you would like to enhance.
-If you have never had any contact with a client population, you might want to consider getting some before coming to the program.
-You ability to secure a good practicum site in our program may be contingent on your previous experince.
+In the second year of the master's program, students apply for practicum placements in the field.
+While we assist students in applying for these placements, the spots are competitive.
+As such, students should be able to demonstrate on their CVs applicable experience that would prepare them for placements.
+In your application, you should discuss this practical/clinical experience (if you have had it) and describe what you perceive your strengths and weaknesses to be in this setting.
+You could also discuss which counseling skills you would like to enhance.
+If you have never had any contact with a client population, you might want to consider obtaining some experience before coming to the program.
+It is possible that you may be offered admission, contingent upon engaging in practical/clinical experience.
 Also, some people who are "natural helpers" for their families and friends find it is more difficult than they anticipated to work with clients experiencing more serious mental health problems.

-Letters of Recommendation: These letters are intended to be from individuals who are able to comment on your ability to succeed in a graduate level program.
+Letters of Recommendation: These letters are intended to be from individuals who are able to comment on your ability to succeed in a graduate-level program.
 As such, you are advised to seek out individuals who can best comment on this ability.
-This might include past professors, supervisors/employers with advanced degrees, or academic advisors, and rarely includes family members or friends.
+This might include past professors, supervisors/employers with advanced degrees, or academic advisors.
+This rarely includes family members or friends.

 Applying to the Program

-Admissions to all graduate programs at Rowan University are first submitted to the College of Graduate and Continuing Education (CGCE).
+Admissions to all graduate programs at Rowan University are first submitted to Rowan Global.
+If you have any questions about the admissions process, feel free to call Rowan Global Admissions at 856.256.2500 x4747.
 When your application is complete, it is then forwarded to the graduate program to which you have applied.
-If you are interested in applying to the program, you may obtain an admissions application from CGCE at Rowan University or you can apply online.
-Once your application is complete, it will be forwarded to the program coordinator for review.
+If you are interested in applying to the program, you may apply online.
+Once your application is complete, it will be forwarded to the Program Coordinator for review.